-Figure 8: Forest conditions within the South Nation Conservation jurisdiction
+Figure 8: Forest Conditions in the South Nation Conservation Jurisdiction

 3.1.1 St. Lawrence River

 Forest cover and forest interior is excellent in the St. Lawrence River subwatersheds (Table 5).
 The forested riparian zone is higher than most other subwatersheds across SNC's jurisdiction, but still requires improvement.